Leslie Van Houten: Parole requests

 Under California law, some life sentences are eligible for parole, and a parole board rejection of an application does not preclude a different decision in the future.
 Susan Atkins and Patricia Krenwinkel (who were originally convicted along with Van Houten and Manson at the main trial) had both been found guilty of the most notorious crime, the murder of five people at 10050 Cielo Drive.
 In addition, Krenwinkel was also convicted of the murders of Leno and Rosemary LaBianca, while Atkins was also convicted of murdering Gary Hinman.

-Only one member of the Manson Family has been convicted of murder and later released: Steve "Clem" Grogan.
+Only one other member of the Manson Family has been convicted of murder and later released: Steve "Clem" Grogan.
 Grogan, convicted and given a death sentence by the jury for the torture-murder of Donald Shea with Manson, was freed in 1985.
 Bruce M. Davis, also an accomplice of Manson in the killing of Shea, and with a second conviction for the Gary Hinman killing, was given a parole board recommendation for release in 2010 although very few inmates with even a single conviction on a charge of murder had been able to obtain parole in California before 2011.
 In each case, the sitting governor ordered a review or reversed the decision.
-"Tex" Watson was denied parole for the 15th time on October 27, 2016.
+Tex Watson was denied parole for the 15th time on October 27, 2016.

 After receiving her 13th rejection, in which the hearing concluded she posed "an unreasonable risk of danger to society", Van Houten took legal action.
 Judge Bob Krug ordered the board to re-hear the application because their reasoning turned solely on the unalterable gravity of her offense and effectively gave her life without parole, "a sentence unauthorized by law".
 The judgment was overturned by a higher court, which said although parole hearings must consider evidence for an inmate being rehabilitated, a hearing had discretion to deny parole based solely on a review of the circumstances of the crime, if "some evidence" supported their decision.

 In 2013, Van Houten was denied parole for the 20th time at a hearing.
 In announcing a decision to deny parole, the commissioner of the hearing board said that she had failed to explain how someone of her good background and intelligence could have committed such "cruel and atrocious" murders.